-Cheap game deals are the perfect way to bulk up your library, picking up those titles you’ve been meaning to get around to forever or you can take a chance on something you usually couldn’t validate buying at full price.
+Cheap game deals are the perfect way to bulk up your library, pick up those titles you’ve been meaning to get around to forever or take a chance on something you usually couldn’t validate buying at full price.

 This article has been updated since its original publication.